mayank-budhiraja/React-Native-Fitness-App/readme.md

     - Display the GIF - Done

-# Current
+# Later on

 - Overall functions
-    - Start a specific routine
+    - Start a specific routine - done

-    - Create a next workout after each workout
+        - Stop and Pause
+        - Add breaks in between
         - Drag & Drop exercises from the list

-    - Global settings
+    - Create a next workout after each workout - done

-# Next
+# Current
 - Figure how to design components - custom design through files
     - Style Components or React-Native Custom? - Custom Cards

 - check non tech tasks - waiting for all designs

+- Sign up for Play Store

+# Next
+- Global Settings
+    - Light & Dark Theme
+    - Break Time
+    - Notifications
+        - 3 4 or 5 days
+        -
+    - Sound on/off

 # Non - tech
 - Shortlist content
     - Number of exercises - Done
     - Number of images required - In process by Rohit
     - Number of levels - Afterwards
     - Check all the exercises
+    - Get google developer account